 - Promote fundraising sales via our free Text to Give feature

 - Online Auctions: This can be a standalone event or an addition to other events.
-If there are sponsors supporting the student council, high-value items can be auctioned off, such as theme park tickets or an all-inclusive dinner at a local restaurant.
+If sponsors support the student council, high-value items such as theme park tickets or an all-inclusive dinner at a local restaurant can be auctioned off.
 Another spin on a school auction is to allow students to have fun with their favorite teachers and staff.
 Auction off an opportunity to pie the principal or dunk tank their favorite teacher.

-- Community Yard Sale: This fundraiser allows students and staff to do some spring cleaning and donate their home goods and clothes towards the fundraising goal.
+- Community Yard Sales: This popular fundraiser allows students and staff to do some spring cleaning and donate their used home goods and clothes to the fundraising goal.

 These events bring the school community together to enjoy themselves while raising money.
 Be sure to add refreshments and raffle ticket sales to boost revenues.

 - Local Business Night: Support a local business and host a certain night out at the establishment in exchange for donating a certain amount of the proceeds to the middle school or high school student council fundraiser.

 - Trivia Night or Bingo Night: Playing trivia and bingo never get old.
 The trivia topics can be trending subjects, such as “Do You Know Your Memes?” and “Top Radio Hits”.
 Bingo can be played along the themes of “Know Your Teachers” or “Know Your Classmates,” with such topics as “Has a Dog” or “Drives a Motorcycle.”